OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 import "@api3/contracts/api3-server-v1/proxies/interfaces/IProxy.sol";
 ```

-In this case, we want to obtain the current price of $ARB in $USD in Arbitrum One, so we need to know the address of the proxy that will provide that information.
+In this case, we want to obtain the current price of $ARB in $USD in Arbitrum One, so we need to know the proxy address that will provide that information.
 We will search the feed on the API3 Market and connect our wallet.
-We would then want to see if the feed is active and if it is, we can check its configuration parameters, deploy the proxy contract and click on `Integrate`.
-You can find the proxy address of ARB/USD [here](https://market.api3.org/arbitrum?search=ARB%2FUSD).
+We would then want to see if the feed is active, and if it is, we can check its configuration parameters, deploy the proxy contract and click on `Integrate.` You can find the proxy address of ARB/USD [here](https://market.api3.org/arbitrum?search=ARB%2FUSD).

 :::info
 If a dAPI is already active, you can use the proxy address directly.
 If it is not active, you can activate it by clicking on `Activate` and following the instructions to deploy a proxy contract.